MeheheCedy22/unofficial-fiit-stu-thesis/main.typ

     #lorem(50)

     // You can call it technical documentation
-    = Contents of Included CD–ROM
+    = Contents of Included CD-ROM

     = Use of AI in the thesis
     #lorem(50)